-The W. J. McIver Scholarship is open to students who qualify at the annual examinations for admission to the Final Year course in Architecture.
-The scholarship provides a living allowance of at least \$200 p.a. payable in term instalments.
+The Regent Scholarship is open to students who qualify at the annual examinations for admission to the Final Year course in Architecture.
+The scholarship provides a living allowance of at least \$200 p.a. payable in session instalments.

 Applications must be made on the approved form and lodged with the Registrar not later than 15th January each year.